flurie/sdp/README.md

 `sdp` is FOSS (free and open source software), you can redistribute it and/or modify it under the terms of the BSD3 license. `sdp` is distributed in the hope that it will be useful, but without any warranty, without even the implied warranty of merchantability or fitness for a particular purpose.
-See the BSD3 license for more details.
+See the LICENSE file for more details.